They are a variety of medications that are used for some types of mental disorders, mainly schizophrenia and manic depression.

 - Atypical: the newest drugs.

-Recent large independent research studies (not paid for by drug companies) suggest that the new drugs are not really different, but are, in some situations, easier to use.
+Recent extensive independent research studies (not paid for by drug companies) suggest that the new drugs are not different but are, in some situations, easier to use.

 Still, individuals react differently to them, particularly with side effects.

-We cannot predict how well a particular person will respond to a particular drug, even if a new or old drug will be more helpful.
+We cannot predict how well a particular person will respond to a specific drug, even if a new or old drug will be more helpful.

 It can often take time, negotiation, and “trial and error” to find the best antipsychotic for a particular person.